robvet/dapr-workshop/Assignment02/step-by-step.md

 ## Assignment goals

+Welcome to the step-by-step instructions for assignment 2.

 To complete this assignment, you must reach the following goals:

 - The VehicleRegistrationService and FineCollectionService are both running with a Dapr sidecar.
-- The FineCollectionService uses the Dapr service invocation building block to call the `/vehicleinfo/{licensenumber}` endpoint on the VehicleRegistrationService.
+- The FineCollectionService uses the Dapr service invocation building block to call the GetVehicleInfo endpoint (`/vehicleinfo/{licensenumber}`) on the VehicleRegistrationService.

 This assignment targets number **1** in the end-state setup:

 <img src="../img/dapr-setup.png" style="zoom: 67%;" />

+ > Be sure that Docker Desktop is running

-### Step 1: Start the VehicleRegistrationService with Dapr
+## Step 1: Start the VehicleRegistrationService with Dapr

 In assignment 1, you started all the services using `dotnet run`.
-When you want to run a service with a Dapr sidecar that handles its communication, you need to start it using the Dapr CLI.
-There are a couple of things you need to specify when starting the service:
+When you want a Dapr sidecar to handle its communication, you must start the service using the Dapr CLI.
+When starting the service, you must provide values for a number of parameters:

 - The service needs a unique id which Dapr can use to find it.
 This is called the *app-id* (or application Id).
 You specify this with the `--app-id` flag on the command-line.

 - Each of the services listens on a different HTTP port for requests (to prevent port collisions on localhost).
-The VehicleRegistrationService runs on port `6002` for instance.
-You need to tell Dapr this port so the Dapr sidecar can communicate with the service.
-You specify this with the `--app-port` flag on the command-line.
+You'll run the VehicleRegistrationService on port `6002`.
+You'll inform Dapr using the `--app-port` flag on the command-line.
+Doing so enables the Dapr sidecar to communicate with the service.

-- The service can use HTTP or gRPC to communicate with the Dapr sidecar.
+- The service can communicate with the Dapr sidecar using  HTTP or gRPC.
 By default these ports are `3500` and `50001`.
-But to prevent confusion, you'll use totally different port numbers in the assignments.
+But to prevent confusion, you'll use different port numbers in the assignments.
 To prevent port collisions on the local machine when running multiple services, you have to specify a unique HTTP and gRPC port per service.
 You specify this with the `--dapr-http-port` and `--dapr-grpc-port` flags on the command-line.
 Throughout the workshop, you will use the following ports:

   | Service                    | Application Port | Dapr sidecar HTTP port | Dapr sidecar gRPC port |
   | -------------------------- | ---------------- | ---------------------- | ---------------------- |